damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 What’s so radical about this?

-Most product companies do their feature development in secret, tucking their treasures away until they are polished and ready for release.
-We're not used to this level of transparency in a software product.
+Many product companies do their feature development in secret, tucking their treasures away until they are polished and ready for release.
 In closed-source projects, new changes might come in and blind-side users.
 Even in the case of open source projects, suspicions can be raised as to the motivations behind certain features.
 Was this for a client?
 Was it right for the project?
-Meanwhile, the company managing the project, whether developing an open source product or not, is working hard to gain technical competitive advantage by keeping their development roadmaps a secret.
+Meanwhile, the company managing the project, whether developing an open source product or not, is working hard to gain technical competitive advantage by keeping their development plans a secret.

 We hold no such store house of secret plans.
 It’s all right out there on the [Directions page](https://about.gitlab.com/direction/).

-For users this has a huge positive effect of allowing them to know what is planned and when they can expect it.
+For users it has a huge positive effect of allowing them to know what is planned and when they can expect it.
 For contributors it’s easy for them to see where to spend their effort for maximum effect.

-Here are some tips on finding out what is coming next at GitLab.

 ## How to find out what's coming future features